 A package worth £60 million has been agreed with water companies to help businesses that are facing difficulties with their water charges.

 Scottish Water has agreed to suspend pre-payment charges for licensed providers for two months, beginning with the April payment.
 This means water suppliers can now be flexible with their customers.

-The Central Market Authority (CMA) has also agreed to suspend all ‘performance standard charges’ to allow licensed providers to focus on supporting customers.
+The Central Market Agency (CMA) has also agreed to suspend all ‘performance standard charges’ to allow licensed providers to focus on supporting customers.

-Delivered in partnership with the British Business Bank and launching in May, the fund will provide UK-based companies with between £125,000 and £5 million from the UK Government, with private sector investors at least matching that investment.
+This fund is being delivered alongside the British Business Bank and will be open until September.
+The fund will provide UK-based companies with between £125,000 and £5 million from the UK Government, with private sector investors at least matching that investment.

 To be eligible, a business must be an unlisted UK registered company that has previously raised at least £250,000 in equity investment from third party investors in the last five years.